-The Office of Human Resources (OHR) wants to partner with you upfront to better understand your needs and help create a plan that will ensure you attract the right candidates in the desired timeframe.
-Prior to submitting your request to recruit for a position, it is highly encouraged for hiring managers to contact their respective HR Business partner for a quick talent intake discussion.
+The Office of Talent & Innovation (OTI) wants to partner with you upfront to better understand your needs and help create a plan that will ensure you attract the right candidates in the desired timeframe.
+Prior to submitting your request to recruit for a position, it is highly encouraged for hiring managers to contact their respective HR Business Partner for a quick talent intake discussion.
 The talent intake is designed to help managers define and determine the type of position or candidate needed to meet the desired objectives.
-The HR Business partner will also help you define what type of request you will need to pursue prior to posting.
+The HR Business Partner will also help you define what type of request you will need to pursue prior to posting.

 Posting an Open Position

-- New Position - A new position is one that does not currently exist in the department roster or vacancy list.
-Typically, will need to develop a new job description to be reviewed and classified by OHR.
+- New Position - A new position is one that does not currently exist on the department roster or vacancy list.
+Typically, will need to develop a new job description to be reviewed and classified by OTI.

 - Reclassification - A reclassification occurs when there is significant change to an existing position.
 If you intend to change the job description significantly (purpose, essential functions, salary structure or overall classification), a reclassification must occur prior to posting the position.
 Reclassifications can occur with or without an incumbent occupying the position.